Installing Apache Solr

 Retrigger the indexers, by changing their property

-$SOLR_HOME/server/solr/configsets/_default folder and name it to
+$SOLR_HOME/server/solr/configsets/_default folder and then naming it to

-In this new configuration set you need to create or modify two files,
+In this new configuration set, you need to create or modify two files,

 solrconfig.xml, a configuration file with the most parameters affecting Solr itself.